 Nihon Kohden organizes classes on CPR and AED to ensure that more of the general public are able to use an AED if need be.

-Number of AED lectures and participants in FY2021 in Japan:
+Number of AED lectures and participants in Japan in FY2024:

 Nihon Kohden regularly conducts customer satisfaction surveys to continually improve the quality of its products and services.
 Feedback and opinions from these surveys are shared with development, production, sales and service departments.